 Student Interprofessional Global Grants

-The student application process for the 2020 summer interprofessional global health grant program closed with the applicaton deadline of November 15th, 2019.
-The Center for Global Engagement will be announcing the student grantee winners on Decemember 18, 2019.
+The student application process for the 2020 summer interprofessional global health grant program closed with the application deadline of Nov.
+15, 2019.
+The Center for Global Engagement will be announcing the student grantee winners on Dec.
+18, 2019.

 The hallmark program of the Center for Global Engagement (CGE) is our Interprofessional Global Grant program.
-Here's how it works - UMB faculty from any school on campus apply for CGE grant funds to create a project for an interprofessional group of students.
+Here's how it works: UMB faculty from any school on campus apply for CGE grant funds to create a project for an interprofessional group of students.
 These projects range from research to capacity building to training.
-They are usually 2-4 week projects in an established research site overseas mostly in the summer but some take place in early January.
+They usually are two- to four-week projects in an established research site overseas mostly in the summer but some take place in early January.

 Here's how to apply: